 Some Cool Things your Kids will Learn:

 – Ice is COLD!
 My youngest was surprised by how cold ice is!
 Her hands got very cold after playing.
-She learned to wait a few minutes to warm up her hands in between touching the ice.
+She learned to wait a few minutes to warm up her hands in between touching the ice block.

 – Fine Motor Skill development – Playing with sensory bins is a great way to develop those skills!
 This activity provides lots of pinching and slippery ice to hold and touch!